firebase/flutterfire/packages/firebase_ml_vision/README.md

 final TextRecognizer textRecognizer = FirebaseVision.instance.textRecognizer();
 ```

-You can also configure all detectors, except `TextRecognizer`, with desired options.
+You can also configure all detectors, except on-device `TextRecognizer`, with desired options.

 ```dart
 final ImageLabeler labeler = FirebaseVision.instance.imageLabler(